3 Days in Istanbul, Turkey

 The Topkapi Palace is just around the corner from Hagia Sophia and the Blue Mosque.
 It was built shortly after the conquest of Istanbul in 1453 and was the center of the Ottoman Empire until the 1800s when the more modern Dolmabahçe Palace was built north of Sultanahmet.

-Don’t expect a lot of furniture in the palace as this palace is an oriental design where people sat on pillows or cushions in large relatively sparse rooms.
+Don’t expect a lot of furniture in the palace, as this is an oriental design where people sat on pillows or cushions in large, relatively sparse rooms.

 In addition to visiting the harem and the throne room, the national treasure of Turkey is housed in the Palace.
-The collection has a large number of relics such as Mohammed’s footprint, one of his teeth and a selection of hairs from his beard, Moses’ rod, Abraham’s saucepan, and John the Baptist’s hand.
-It was a surprise to me that an Islamic culture would even have relics.
+The collection has a large number of relics such as Mohammed’s footprint, one of his teeth, and a selection of hairs from his beard, Moses’ rod, Abraham’s saucepan, and John the Baptist’s hand.
+It surprised me that an Islamic culture would even have relics.

 Grand Bazaar